seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 And the business you have broached here cannot be
-without you; especially that of Cleopatra’s, which
+without you; especially that of Cleopatra's, which
 wholly depends on your abode.

 **MARK ANTONY**